Tributes to Archbishop Mario Conti following his death

 He was also a member of the Royal Society of Edinburgh and a former lead chaplain to the Knights of Malta and the Knights of the Holy Sepulchre.

-The President of the Bishops’ Conference of Scotland, Bishop Hugh Gilbert, Bishop of Aberdeen said on Thursday evening: “It was with great sadness that we learned today (8 November 2022) of the death of Archbishop Emeritus Mario Conti.
+The president of the Bishops’ Conference of Scotland, Bishop Hugh Gilbert, Bishop of Aberdeen, said on Tuesday evening: “It was with great sadness that we learned today of the death of Archbishop Emeritus Mario Conti.

 “His presence as a bishop has been a constant for so long, it is difficult to remember a time when he wasn’t an active or retired member of the Bishops’ Conference of Scotland.